zhufq00/EventSkeletonGeneration/README.md

 ## Experiment code and data for: "A Diffusion Model for Event Skeleton Generation"

 ### Step 1: Prepare the Dataset

+Option 1: Download data from the provided [Google drive link](https://drive.google.com/file/d/1olcrCKgsHJSy06DlHRMPnjAtzdd0UbkE/view?usp=sharing).

+Option 2: Process the data yourself

 - Download the raw data from [temporal-graph-schema](https://github.com/limanling/temporal-graph-schema).
 - Process the data according to the instructions found in [Event Schema Induction with Double Graph Autoencoders](https://aclanthology.org/attachments/2022.naacl-main.147.software.zip).
-You will obtain an aligned dataset.

 ### Step 2: Train the Model
 - Execute the `run.sh` script to train the model.
 Training outcomes are stored in `./*.log` files.
 The `run.sh` script will perform training five times for each dataset to compute the average results.